Nick Grimshaw to leave the BBC after 14 years

 In 2015, he appeared as an X Factor judge alongside Simon Cowell, Rita Ora and Cheryl, but he departed the role after just one year.

-In May 2018, Grimshaw became the Radio 1 breakfast show’s second longest-running host in the programme’s history, taking over the previous record held by Tony Blackburn.
+In May 2018, Grimshaw became the Radio 1 breakfast show’s second longest-running host in the programme’s history, overtaking the previous record held by Tony Blackburn.

 He then moved on to present the station’s drivetime programme.